butlerlabs/butler-blocks/README.md

 ## Using Butler Blocks

-Load Butler Blocks with your API Key
+### Load Butler Blocks with your API Key

-Note: You'll need your API key, which can be found on the settings page of the [Butler Product](app.butlerlabs.ai)
+Note: You'll need your API key, which can be found on the settings page of the [Butler Product](https://app.butlerlabs.ai/settings).

 ```js
 import { loadButlerBlocks } from 'butler-blocks';